konnikamii/fullstack_app/README.txt

   By default the backend will be available at http://localhost:8000 By default the frontend will be available at http://localhost:3000

-  Try sending a sending a message with the contact form and refresh the page to see it available
+  Try sending a message with the contact form and refresh the page to see it